hanami/guides-v2/docs/application-architecture/slices.md

 Like Hanami's `app` folder, components added to a Hanami slice are automatically organised into the slice's container.

-For example, suppose our Bookshelf application, which catalogues international books, is in need of an API to return the name, flag, and currency of a given country.
-We might create a show action in our API slice (by adding the file manually or by running `bundle exec hanami generate action countries.show --slice api`), that looks something like:
+For example, suppose our Bookshelf application, which catalogues international books, needs an API to return the name, flag, and currency of a given country.
+We can create a countries show action in our API slice (by running `bundle exec hanami generate action countries.show --slice api` or by adding the file manually) that looks like:

 ```ruby title="slices/api/actions/countries/show.rb"
 # frozen_string_literal: true